MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 Builds the app for OS X, Linux, and Windows, using [electron-packager](https://github.com/maxogden/electron-packager).

 ## TODO
-- Add thumbnail images async
-- Create a video showing how this works
 - Animate or highlight "all done" when images are finished processing
 - after processing is complete for a file do some checks to make sure the JP2 has been created correctly.
 Size, `file`, what else?
 - Allow for automatically installing dependencies if they are not installed